of the BLUE SNOW

 A.K.A.
 YEAR OF THE TWO WINTERS

-Winter of the Blue Snow
+The Winter of the Blue Snow was an atmospheric

 THE FIRST THING YOU NEED TO LEARN Y'SELF, to even begin to understand who Paul Bunyan was and all, the first thing one need know is whenabouts he lived.
 Lumberjacks they get to fightin' about this and that and all things Paul.
 But ain't nobody doubt that Paul lived and logged during the “Winter of the Blue Snow.”
 See, that winter, now, that was a season.
 Oh, I tell ya, it was so cold, the snow when it fell, so cold it fell blue.
 Then a logger, well, he take a seat and when he opens his mouth his words, they just freeze solid.
 And, when his words ice-up, they just hung there stiff.
 And, you ain't heard nothin' more of 'em 'til the spring thaw.